RonnyA/ModernIdentity/docs/source/_build/html/_sources/index.rst.txt

 ------------------

 Here we guide you as a developer - step by step - how to enable modern identity in your applications

+  .. tip:: Registration for Deep Dive #1 and #2 is available

   .. tip:: Not all the links for signing up for the the Deep Dive webinars are
            available now.
 They will be added as soon as they are live.